dart-lang/language/working/0546-patterns/exhaustiveness.md

 ### Field set subtraction

-We're finally at a point where have two extracts `L` and `R` whose types allow them to be subtracted in such a way that their fields come into play.
+We're finally at a point where have two objects `L` and `R` whose types allow them to be subtracted in such a way that their fields come into play.
 We also know there's no early out where the result is just `L` or empty.